Skip to main content

 “As I was standing there, I was just really grateful that I had the opportunity to stand up there and pitch something that was just this random idea I had on a random day at the gym, and people found it cool enough for me to be a finalist in the competition,” Wiefling said.

-As the winner of the competition, Carter Lim, who pitched Communicare, an AI communication coach that helps people practice their speaking skills, won $1,000.
+As the winner of the competition, Carter Lim, who pitched Communicare, an AI-powered tool designed to make communication coaching affordable and accessible, won $1,000.
 Sam Weston, who presented The Tendon Project, won the Audience Choice, and got $500.
-The Tendon Project is a device that gauges tendon health for athletes, inspired by Weston’s passion for rugby.
+The Tendon Project is a wearable device that gauges tendon health for athletes, inspired by Weston’s passion for rugby.

 Other pitches included a location-based news curation app to keep consumers informed on local news, a titanium cutting board and a hangover cure.